unrelentingfox/coding-interview-prep-notes/9-depth-first-search/1-binary-tree-path-sum.md

 ### Time
 `O(n)` where n is the number of nodes
 ### Space
-`O(n)` in the worst case (every node has one child) we would have to store all of the nodes in either the call-stack or the stack generated using tailrec.
+`O(n)` in the worst case (every node has one child) we would have to store all of the nodes in the call-stack